 Then, without warning, Kireonna flung her arms around her daughter, embracing her.
 “I’ve missed you so much!” she cried

-“Get off of me and act your age woman!”
+“Get off of me and act your age, woman!”
 Saleena spat, clearly affronted by the physical contact.
 She quickly pried herself out of Kireonna’s embrace.
-The look on her mother’s face made her regret her behavior for a moment.
-But those feelings only lasted for about a second.
+The look on her mother’s face made her regret her behavior, but only for a moment.
 Saleena sighed.
-“Look, I really am sorry that I cannot do more to help you,” she said apathetically.
+“Look, I really am sorry that I cannot do more to help you,” she apologized.
 “But I must go now.
-I have a job that needs tending to!
-So goodbye Mother.”
+I have a job that needs tending to.
+So goodbye, Mother.”
 And without another word, she turned and walked out of the double doors and didn’t look back.

 Kireonna hopelessly watched her daughter go.
-She knew she could never make Saleena come back.
+She knew that she could never make Saleena come back.
 It would have to be her own choice.
-Of course, she had known that her daughter was going to say no before she had even come.
-But still, she had to try.
-And try she had.
-A moment later, Saleena had apparated out of sight and Kireonna then shook her head in defeat.
-It’s a shame she will never know how truly powerful she is...
+Of course, she had known all along that her daughter was going to say no before she had even come.
+But still, she had to try, and try she had.
+A moment later, Saleena apparated out of sight and Kireonna shook her head in defeat.
+It’s a shame she will never know how truly powerful she is.
 Or how great she could be, if she would just try, she thought to herself as she too made to leave the Hospital.
 But I will never give up on you, my daughter...

-Back at the Burrow, it was about 10:45pm. when there finally came a knock at the front door.
+Back at the Burrow, it was about ten-thirty when there finally came a knock at the front door.

-“I'll get it,” Molly said, getting up to go and answer it.
+“I'll get it,” Molly said, hurrying out to answer the door.

-The main entrance to the Weasley’s home opened up into the kitchen and as Molly walked towards the front door, there came yet another soft knock.
+The main entrance to the Weasley’s home opened up into their kitchen, and just as Molly was making her way around the dining table, there came yet another soft knock.
 “I’m coming, I’m coming!” she announced.
 She opened up the door and there stood Miss.
 Saleena Blackwell, a pleasant smile on her face.
 Molly's first impression of her was that she was far too young to be a healer.
-She was very pretty; tall and slim, with long blond hair and light green eyes.
-She was very professional looking with her clean-cut white suite, her briefcase filled with medical supplies, and her golden hair woven into a braid along her back.
+She was very pretty; tall and slim, with long blond hair and mint green eyes.
+She was very professional looking, with her clean-cut white suite, her briefcase filled with medical supplies, and her golden hair woven into a long braid along her back.

 Molly smiled back at her.
-“Hello, my name is Mrs. Weasley,” she said, extending her hand.
-“You must be Dr. Blackwell.”
+“Hello, my name is Molly Weasley,” she said, extending her hand.
+“You must be Mrs. Blackwell.”

 “Well, I highly doubt that Draco will be walking anywhere anytime soon,” Molly said.
 “His condition is not all that great right now.”

 “Well, we’re not entirely sure,” Molly answered.
 “Arthur, my husband, he just found Draco out on our front porch when he came home from work tonight.
 We received a letter from Lucius, but all it specified was that Draco had been poisoned.”

 Saleena’s jaw dropped.
 “What?
 What do you mean poisoned?
 What kind of poison?”

-“Of coarse you don't!”
+“No, I suppose you don't.”
 Saleena half chuckled.
 “Otherwise, I wouldn’t be here.”

-“erm…” Molly wasn’t entirely sure how to take the Healer.
+Molly wasn’t entirely sure how to take the Healer.
 Was she being serious, or was she merely tying to make light of the situation?
 “Well, um, would you like to see him now?” she asked, trying to ease the awkwardness that had settled between them.

 “Sure,” she said enthusiastically.
-“It’s been a while since I last saw him!”
+“It’s been a while since I've seen Draco.”

-“Right this way,” Molly said, leading her out of the kitchen and into the living room.
+“Right this way then,” Molly said, leading her out of the kitchen and into the living room.

 “Could one of you please go and get me a cold washcloth?”
-Molly ran to the kitchen and grabbed a cloth, as was requested.
-She returned and handed it over to Saleena who placed it on Draco’s forehead.
+She requested.
+Molly quickly rushed to the kitchen to retrieve the cloth Saleena had asked for.
+She returned and handed it over to Saleena, who gently placed it over Draco’s forehead.

 “What’s wrong with him?”
 Arthur asked after a time.

-“It’s just as you suspected,” she sighed.
-“He has been poisoned… along with other things...” she trailed off.
+“It’s just as we were told,” she sighed.
+“He has been poisoned.
+Among other things...” she trailed off.

 Saleena just shook her head.
-“His wounds are internal and go deep.
-They are the result of a dark magic, which I have never seen before, which can only mean one thing; that Voldemort is growing stronger.
+“His wounds are internal, and they go deep.
+They are the result of a dark magic, that which I have never seen the likes of before.
+This can only mean one thing; that Voldemort is growing stronger.
 His methods of torture clearly know no bounds,”

 You can help him though, right?” asked Arthur.

 Saleena nodded.
 “I should be able to, yes.
-But it will take a lot of time to sort this all out.
+But it will take me some time to sort this all out.
 A lot of time, and a lot of coin, I’m afraid.
 Are you sure you want to do this?”

 Arthur glanced at Molly.
-She just shrugged her shoulders as if to say; whatever you like Dear.
-“We are,” Aurthur answered firmly.
-“And as for the money, Lucius informed me in his letter that he would be covering the cost the money should be here around Midnight.”
+She just shrugged her shoulders as if to say; whatever you like, dear.
+“We are,” Arthur answered firmly.
+“And as for the money, Lucius informed me in his letter that he would be covering the cost of everything.
+The money should arrive here around Midnight.”

 “Very well then,” Saleena said with a nod.
 “Lucius hasn’t ripped me off, as of yet.
 So I suppose I can trust him enough to take his word for it on this.
 I will be needing a more private place to work from though.”

-“Of coarse you will,” Molly said.
-“I’ll go clean out Percy’s old bedroom.
+“Of course you will,” Molly said.
+“I’ll go and clean out Percy’s old bedroom.
 You can take him upstairs and work from there.”
 With that, she got up from her chair and disappeared up the stairs.

 After Molly left, Arthur turned to Saleena.
 “You are aware as to why we cannot take him to St. Mungo’s, aren’t you?” he asked.

-“Of coarse I am, My Weasley.
-I wasn’t born last night!” she exclaimed.
-“We are in the middle of a war here, and Draco happens to be a wanted man, I get that.
-And if you think for one second that I am going to turn him in, you’re wrong!
+“Of course I am, Mr. Weasley,” she answered.
+“We are in the middle of a war here, and Draco happens to be a wanted man.
+I get that.
+And if you think for one second that I am going to turn him in, you’re mistaken.
 I am not like that at all.”

-“Well I should assume not,” Arthur interjected.
+“Well I should assume not,” Arthur said.
 “If you were that sort of person, I highly doubt Lucius would have left us with your card.”

-“I just hope Molly isn’t too sore with me for allowing him to stay here.
-Lucius and I never really go along, you see,” Arthur explained.
+“I just hope that Molly isn’t too sore with me for allowing him to stay here.
+Lucius and I have never really gotten along, you see,” Arthur explained.

 “Oh believe me, I know” Saleena said, nodding.
-“I’ve heard Mr. Malfoy talk about you before Arthur.
-He never really liked you neither.
-I imagine it must have been a stretch for him to leave Draco here.
+“I’ve heard Mr. Malfoy talk about you before, Arthur.
+And he never really liked you either.
+So I imagine that it must have been rather difficult for him to leave Draco here.
 Lucius was clearly desperate.
 But despite all that, I for one do believe that this is what's best for him.”

-“Why sure!”
-She chuckled.
+“Absolutely,” she remarked.
 “You see, I have always believed that Draco was destined for greatness.
 I know that he is going to be different than his father, his grandfather, and so-on.
-I can’t explain it myself, I just know that he’s different.
+I can’t exactly explain it myself, I just know that he’s different.
 You know what I mean?”